TwitchNovel/Novel/README.md

  read karl marx and Bakunin

- communism against anarchism but starvation is upon
+ communism against anarchism but starvation is upon populus